 B.S. in Women's Studies and Creative Writing

 Mackenzie April is from Baldwinsville, NY where she graduated with a class of only 500 students.
-The College at Brockport’s small campus and small town atmosphere was a huge part of what drew her here.
+SUNY Brockport’s small campus and small town atmosphere was a huge part of what drew her here.
 Though she planned on studying social work. she ended up majoring in Women and Gender Studies and Creative Writing.
 Her career goal is to teach Creative Writing and Composition classes at a collegiate level.
 She’s always had a passion for both subjects, but has also learned a lot since coming to Brockport.

 “I have a sister who minored in Women and Gender Studies, ” April said.
 “I was so confused about what it was and I was really only exposed to feminism in the media, and that’s a very fluffy, sugar coated type of feminism, so I was interested in learning more about intersectional feminism.
 I found that at Brockport.”

 Brockport taught April that creative writing it could be more than just a hobby.
 She loved writing as a creative outlet, but never considered it as a career path until she came to the College.

 “I look to creative writing for everything and I mostly write poems.
 I fill up so many notebooks just to get my emotions out.”
 April said.
 “I never thought I could major in a hobby that I enjoy so much, and when I found out there were actually jobs out there for people who are good at writing I realized, ‘Wait a minute, I could actually do this.’”